What is DOSBox-X?

 Issue, question or suggestion?

 Our goal is to eventually make DOSBox-X a complete DOS emulation package that is both fully-featured and easy to use.
-We implement new features with each official release, and also try our best to deliver a consistent cross-platform experience for users.
-In order to help improve the general DOS emulation and also to help continued DOS developments, it is our desire to implement accurate emulation, and at the same time we are also making efforts to improve emulation quality, speed, and usability for end users.
-DOSBox-X features a flexible configuration, as we believe a better way to emulate the DOS platform is to give users all the options to configure the DOS virtual machine.
-We hope to improve the out-of-the-box experience for new users who want to run DOS programs or games, as well as implementing emulation that is accurate enough to help make new DOS developments possible with confidence the program will run properly on actual DOS systems.
+We implement new features with each official release, and try our best to make them work in a cross-platform manner.
+In order to help improve the general DOS emulation and also to help continued DOS developments, it is our desire to implement accurate emulation, accurate enough to help make new DOS developments possible with confidence the program will run properly on actual DOS systems.
+Meanwhile, we are also making efforts to improve emulation quality and usability for end users who want to run DOS programs or games.
+DOSBox-X features a flexible configuration, as we believe a better way to emulate the DOS platform is to give users all the options to configure the DOS virtual machine, including everything from original IBM PC system all the way up to late 1990’s configuration, whatever it takes to get your DOS program or game to run.

 DOSBox-X maintains a Wiki system (see also guide page list) which explains how to set up DOSBox-X and configure various software to run in DOSBox-X. Also, as DOSBox-X is an open-source project, we strongly encourage users to contribute to DOSBox-X in order to make it work even better as a complete DOS emulation package.
 Please visit our project website on GitHub for more information.